rpajanssen/java-triangle/exception-handling/after/README.md

 Just run all tests: `mvn clean test`

 Note: for the integration tests we use SpringCloudContract to generate the tests before they are run by maven as a regular unit test.
+The generated tests can be found in `target\generated-test-sources`.

 # What?

-This example project will demonstrate some bad exception handling in your REST resources.
+This example project will demonstrate how to fix the bad exception handling examples given in the **before** project.

 # Requirements